 Being a low-carber, trying to adhere to the Ketogenic Diet, I have to say I really miss my Vietnamese Vermicelli.

-In the past, anytime I would go to a Vietnamese Restaurant, I would always order the Barbecued Pork Vermicelli With a Spring Roll.
-It is a dish that consists of Vermicelli noodles, topped with a lettuce salad, barbecued pork, fresh mint and a sliced-up springroll, tossed in a spicy, sweet, tangy dressing.
+In the past, anytime I would go to a Vietnamese Restaurant, I would always order the Vermicelli With a Spring Roll.
+It is a dish that consists of Vermicelli noodles, topped with a lettuce salad, fresh mint and a sliced-up springroll, tossed in a spicy, sweet, tangy dressing.

 If you’ve never tried this, I know it sounds weird, but it is truly spectacular.
 I am getting hungry just writing this!

 Obviously, there are lots of carbs in Vermicelli noodles.
-I decided to mimic some of the flavours in my creation that I simply called Vietnamese Chicken Soup.
+I decided to mimic some of the flavors in my creation that I simply called Vietnamese Vegan Soup.
 The result was a fabulous mix of exotic flavors.

 Rather than add carrots, I used red pepper to make it lower carb.
 I used 1/3 tsp of cayenne to give it some spice.
 To make it more spicy, just add more cayenne pepper.